iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/index.md

 ![eyes](images/ezgif-3-48f51aa682f9.gif){:class="img-responsive"}

 ### A Brief Professional History
 Data scientist with serious chops in full stack development.

 9 year veteran of the game industry.
 While there,
-I focused in building back ends and analytics suites for massive Online and Social games wearing both data scientist and production hats.
+I focused in building back ends and analytics suites for massive online and social games wearing both data scientist and production hats.

 In 2014 I launched a consultancy called Hashsignals that uses modern statistical and machine learning methods to help companies understand and engage their clients.